15 Unnecessary wastes of money and things to quit buying to save money fast on a low income

 Often times you’ll hear your pharmacist ask if you want the generic version of the medicine or specific brand.
 I used to always buy the brand name one but after learning this truth I now always buy the generic version.
 The specific medicine I buy every month used to cost me $17 a month but now I only pay $9 because I opted for the generic version!
 That’s a saving of $96 a year!

 The generic drugs are equivalent to a brand name product in strength, dosage, quality and desired outcome but it doesn’t carry a specific brand name, therefore, is often a lot cheaper.

-Hope you found some great ideas on which things you should also stop buying to save money.
-Let me know which thing is going to be the easiest for you to stop buying and if you have any other ideas on how to save money, let me know down in the comments!
+Hope you found some great ideas on how to avoid wasting money and things you shouldn’t be spending money on.
+Let me know which one of these is going to be the easiest for you to stop buying!

 13 Survey Sites to Make Money From Home Today